Maik Taylor: Early life

-Career
+Club career

-In June 1995, he joined Barnet of the Football League Third Division for a fee of £700.
+In June 1995, Taylor joined Barnet of the Football League Third Division for a fee of £700.
 Eighteen months later he was signed by Southampton of the Premier League for a fee of £500,000.

 Southampton

 Taylor had become a "Saints" fan as a schoolboy so when Graeme Souness brought him to The Dell in January 1997, no-one was more delighted than Taylor himself.
 Taylor immediately went into the first-team, replacing Dave Beasant, and made his debut on 11 January in a 1–0 victory at Middlesbrough.
-During his first season at Southampton, the team struggled near the foot of the table, missing relegation by one point, having been in last place with five matches to play.
+During his first season at Southampton, the team struggled near the foot of the table, avoiding relegation by one point, having been in last place with five matches to play.

 Souness left the club in the summer of 1997, being replaced by Dave Jones who brought in several new players, including goalkeeper Paul Jones from his previous club, Stockport County.
 Taylor spent the rest of his time at Southampton on the bench and was sold to Fulham in November 1997.